Shōgo Hamada

 In 1975, he made his professional debut as the drummer of the band Aido.
 Sunglasses have been his trademark ever since his debut, and he has never performed live without sunglasses of some sort (most commonly Ray-Ban Aviator or Ray-Ban Wayfarer).
 His solo debut came in 1976 with the album Umareta Tokoro o Tōku Hanarete.
 Though his exposure in the media has always been extremely low, relative to many performers with similar levels of mainstream popularity, he has acquired his many fans over the years through his steady series of live performances.
 Many of his early songs expressed his skepticism about how one should live their life.
-In addition to his well-known ballads, he was strongly influenced by his father's experience as a victim of radiation poisoning following the atomic bombing of Hiroshima in 1945, and many of his songs have a very strong protest song tone, likely the most of any "big name" singer in Japan.
+In addition to his well-known ballads, he was strongly influenced by his father's experience as a victim of radiation poisoning following the atomic bombing of Hiroshima in 1945, and many of his songs have a very strong protest song tone.

 He has written music for many other artists, including Momoe Yamaguchi, and Akiko Wada.
 He is affectionately referred to as "Hamasho" by many of his fans.